Aklongmuir/graphautomation/README.md

 my Expected Goals model to describe the quality of chances each team had in the game.
 My model can be read about [here](https://rpubs.com/mcbarlowe/xGmodel).
 If you have any questions feel free to email me at the address in my profile or post a bug on github.

+Included is a python script to read from various text files and post the contents to twitter through an api.
+The scripts reads in the keys from a text file using this format `key_name: key`.
+It also takes command line arguments detailed in the doc string of the script.